thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 ##### 4. Mobile mode settings

-For chart widgets, the “Mobile mode” option is disabled by default.
 Mobile Mode settings consist of two options:
 - Order - set to an integer, specifies the priority of the order of displaying widgets in mobile mode (note that in mobile mode all widgets are displayed in one vertical column).
 If you need to arrange widgets in this column in a custom order, you can configure different order values for each widget.